 Weaving Tissues Gilded by the Far-off Day . . .

 Hello!
 My name is Sarah Elisabeth Therese Greydanus.
 I first discovered a love for reading and writing in the intellectually rich atmosphere of Catholic homeschooling.
 This love grew and deepened at Christendom College in Front Royal, Virginia, whence I graduated in May 2016 with a B.A. in English Language and Literature.
-Now back home with my parents and six younger siblings, I am honing my writing skills, especially in creative writing, and share my work here at Gilded Weavings in order to glorify God and benefit readers.
+Now living and working at home in New Jersey, I am also honing my writing skills, especially in creative writing, and share my work here at Gilded Weavings in order to glorify God and benefit readers.
 If you wish to contact me, you may write to email@example.com.

 The Meaning of the Title